DustinZH/UserMonitorSystem/README.md

-# This is a hadoop program
+# a good flume pipline